mtalent/BJ/README.md

 # BJ
-enter a username at the login screen and press click the red regtister text
+enter a username at the login screen and press click the red register text

 Then using the same username click the login button and play away